War of the Usurper

 - Main article: Sack of King's Landing

-The Sack of King’s Landing (5 on the map) was the last major battle of the war.
+The Sack of King’s Landing (5 on the map) in 283 AC was the last major battle of the war.
 Lord Tywin Lannister, who had remained neutral during the entire war, had finally stirred from Casterly Rock, suddenly appearing, shortly after the Battle of the Trident, in front of the gates of King's Landing, claiming loyalty to Aerys and asking to be let in.
 Aerys favored the advice of Grand Maester Pycelle over that of his spymaster Varys and opened the gates of the city.
-This proved Aerys' undoing, as the Lannister forces began to sack the city in Robert's name.
+This proved Aerys's undoing, as the Lannister forces began to sack the city in Robert's name.
 Realizing all was lost, Aerys ordered his last Hand, the pyromancer Rossart, to ignite the wildfire caches throughout the city, saying,

 |“||The traitors want my city, but I’ll give them naught but ashes.
 Let Robert be king over charred bones and cooked meat.||”|